It is necessary to ensure you have lorry insurance whether you are the driver of a single lorry or are responsible for operation of a fleet of HGVs.

 The forward facing accident camera is a recording camera which stores footage of road accidents and any other events.

 It can benefit you if and when you have to defend yourself against any claims that you are not at fault for.
-Multiple insurance claims are unfairly settled against the truck driver due to insufficient evidence demonstrating that the professional driver was driving correctly.
+Multiple insurance claims are unfairly settled against the lorry driver due to insufficient evidence demonstrating that the professional driver was driving correctly.

 Another key benefit of the camera is that it enables the defence of drivers from staged accidents, where cunning fraudsters purposely cause an accident to claim under the insurance policy.